oakes/java-assignments/curriculum/week2.md

     * Bird
       * Hawk
       * Parrot
+  * Add fields and init them in constructors to demonstrate inheriting fields
+  * Override `toString` to demonstrate inheriting methods
 * Text adventure
   * Use `String.format` when possible
   * Add health and damage to `Player`